srikantrao/MSDetect/README.md

  - `csv_file`
 	- File path to which the micro-saccade information for each trace should be saved.
  - `--amplitude`
 	- Minimum micro-saccade of amplitude to detect.
-Default is set to `0.15`
  - `--num_samples`
 	- Number of samples to use for calculating the micro-saccades.
 If the value is below 4600, it is downsampled to the provided value.
 Default is `1150`
  - `--verbose`